 1. Who to contact when a death occurs?

 An expected death: Call the doctor who was caring for the deceased person.
 An unexpected death: Call emergency services first.
-Death at a hospital: Call us and speak to one of our licensed funeral directors who will take care of the rest.
+Death at a hospital: Call us and speak to one of our licensed staff who will take care of the rest.

 2. How does the process work?